 All employees have access to a free independent counselling service via the Employee Assistance Programme.
+Counselling support can be arranged as close to the employee's home or place of work as possible at a mutually acceptable time of day.
 No matter how small the problem the EAP is available to help 24 hours a day, 7 days a week.